Looking to get healthy? Here's why we recommend the new Nutribullet Slow Juicer | CNN Underscored

 Another winner: the Sunshine Delight, which includes two romaine hearts, a cup of spinach, two cups of pineapple and an orange.
 Again, you have to get things ready first — the orange needs to be peeled with the white membrane taken out; the pineapple needs to be chopped with its rind removed — but, again, it all juiced perfectly in about 60 seconds, with absolutely no bits from the greens in the juice.

-In fact, everything we threw at the Nutribullet Slow Juicer came out completely pulp-free: celery, carrots, mint sprigs, even sweet potato.
+In fact, everything we threw at the Nutribullet Slow Juicer came out completely pulp-free: celery, carrots, mint sprigs and even sweet potato.

 Is it easy to clean?